Introduction

 Countries of operation and supply

-Bottomline Technologies is headquartered in Portsmouth, New Hampshire and we have offices in the United States, Europe, and Asia-Pacific.
+Bottomline is headquartered in Portsmouth, New Hampshire and we have offices in the United States, Europe, and Asia-Pacific.

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 We fully support the aims of the Modern Slavery Act 2015 and are committed to complying with applicable anti-slavery and human trafficking laws.
 Our Anti-Slavery & Human Trafficking statement reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our organisation or supply chains.